-A pair of cycling shoes keep your feet firmly locked over the pedals.
-When you’re clipped in, this allows for efficient power transfer between your feet and the pedals, especially if you’re riding hard or uphill.
+The shoes keep your feet firmly locked over the pedals.
+When you’re clipped in, this allows for efficient power transfer between your feet and the clipless pedals, especially if you’re riding hard or uphill.

-However, if you only ride short distances, less than 10 miles, there’s no need to get road cycling shoes.
+However, if you only ride short distances, less than 10 miles, there’s no need to get one.

-What are the advantages of carbon fiber soles?
+3. What are the advantages of carbon fibre soles?

-How long would it take for me to break in the cycling shoes?
+4. How long would it take for me to break in my new pair of cycling shoes?

-From my own experience and speaking to other cyclists, it would typically take at least 20-30 hours of riding for you to feel comfortable in your new pair of cycling shoes.
+From my own experience and speaking to other cyclists, it would typically take at least 20 to 30 hours of riding for you to feel comfortable in your new pair of shoes.

-Can a female wear a male’s road cycling shoe?
+5. Can a female wear a male’s cycling shoe?

-However, if you have narrow or small feet, it’s advisable to get a female road cycling shoe.
-They come in smaller sizes from 35 onwards and the shape of the shoes are designed to mimic a woman’s tapered foot.
+However, if you have narrow or small feet, it’s advisable to get a women-specific shoe.
+They come in smaller sizes from 35 onwards and the shape is designed to mimic a woman’s tapered foot.

-Not all brands have a women specific shoe.
-The few that do are Sidi, Giro, Fizik and Specialized.
+Not all brands have women-specific shoes.
+The few that do are Sidi, Giro, Fizik, and Specialized.